xHeidari/ArduinoCourse/README.md

-# Arduino Course | دوره آموزش آردوینو
+# Arduino Course

 Welcome to the **Arduino Course** repository!
-به مخزن رسمی دوره آموزش آردوینو خوش آمدید!

-This is a hands-on course designed to take you from beginner to advanced level in Arduino programming and hardware interaction.
-It includes real-world examples, diagrams, and well-commented code.
+This repository contains a comprehensive and practical course designed to teach you the fundamentals of Arduino programming and hardware through hands-on examples and real-world applications.

-این دوره، شامل آموزش گام‌به‌گام برنامه‌نویسی آردوینو و کار با قطعات مختلف الکترونیکی است که با پروژه‌های عملی همراه شده و برای مبتدی‌ها تا پیشرفته‌ها مناسب است.
+Whether you're a beginner just getting started or someone looking to expand their skills, this course will guide you step-by-step through a variety of essential topics and exciting projects.

 ---

-## 🎯 سرفصل‌های دوره
+## 🎯 What You'll Learn

-- آشنایی مقدماتی با میکروکنترلرها و برد آردینو
+- Basic introduction to microcontrollers and the Arduino platform
-- کدنویسی آردوینو با زبان C++
+- Arduino programming using the C++ language
-- مبانی کار با سخت‌افزار آردوینو
-- راه‌اندازی سنسورها و ماژول‌ها
-- راه‌اندازی موتورهای DC و کنترل سرعت آن
-- راه‌اندازی سروو موتور و کنترل زاویه‌ای
-- راه‌اندازی LCD کاراکتری برای نمایش اطلاعات
-- راه‌اندازی و کنترل بازوی رباتیک با استفاده از آردوینو
+- Fundamentals of working with Arduino hardware
+- Interfacing with sensors and modules
+- Driving and controlling the speed of DC motors
+- Controlling servo motors with precise angle positioning
+- Using character LCDs to display data
+- Building and controlling a robotic arm using Arduino

 ---

-## 🧰 Requirements | پیش‌نیازها
+## 🧰 Requirements

-- Arduino UNO (or compatible board)
+- Arduino UNO or any compatible board
 - USB cable
 - Breadboard and jumper wires
-- Basic components: LEDs, resistors, sensors, motors, LCD, etc.
+- Basic electronic components (LEDs, resistors, buttons, potentiometers, etc.)
+- Various sensors (temperature, light, distance, etc.)
+- Actuators (DC motors, servo motors, relays)
+- 16x2 Character LCD
 - [Arduino IDE](https://www.arduino.cc/en/software)

 ---

-## 📁 Course Structure | ساختار دوره
+## 🗂️ Course Structure